-Just as people speak of "spring cleaning" tasks performed to freshen up a home that has been shuttered up all winter, so lawns and the rest of your landscaping need some TLC at this time of year, to prepare your yard for the growing season.
-A spring yard cleanup checklist can be divided into five categories of related tasks, one of which truly does involve something of a cleansing: the removal of refuse (natural or otherwise) from your grass and planting beds.
-The other types of tasks discussed below involve getting your yard ready for gardening:
+Just as people speak of "spring cleaning" tasks performed to freshen up a home that has been shuttered up all winter, so lawns and the rest of your landscaping need some TLC at this time of year to prepare your yard for the growing season.
+A spring yard cleanup checklist can be divided into six categories of related tasks, the first of which truly does involve something of a cleansing.
+These tasks are critical for getting your yard ready for gardening, etc.:

 Spring Yard Cleanup With Rake, Trash Bags, and Scissors

-In this first category of spring yard cleanup tasks, you will be picking up after Old Man Winter and any other slovenly bad neighbors you may have to put up with.
+In this first category of spring yard cleanup tasks, you will be picking up after Old Man Winter and any messy neighbors you may have to put up with.
 Roll up your sleeves and start removing:

 - Litter and dog feces